List of Coronation Street characters introduced in 1960: Harry Hewitt

 Concepta found she was pregnant and Harry found himself father to a son, Christopher.
 During a party to celebrate the first wedding anniversary of Harry and Concepta, Christopher went missing while in Lucille's care.
 His disappearance sparked a police search, and the empty pram was discovered on waste ground.
-After being questioned by the police, Lucille admitted to Harry that she'd left Christopher with a girl from her class, Brenda Cowan, while she was in Gamma Garments.
+After being questioned by the police, Lucille admitted to Harry that she had left Christopher with a girl from her class, Brenda Cowan, while she was in Gamma Garments.
 Elsie Tanner eventually found Christopher alive and well with Joan Akers, whose own baby had died, and convinced her to return the baby to the Hewitts herself.
 Throughout the crisis, Harry remained a tower of strength and supported Concepta and Lucille.

 In 1963, when Harry became ill with a chesty cough, Concepta began considering a move to the Irish countryside, making a living by buying her father's garage-cum-grocers.
 Harry was immediately won over and handed in his resignation at work, but when faced with Lucille's refusal to move, he changed his mind.
 Concepta threatened to move on her own, but after a row with Harry and Lucille, she backed down and resigned herself to a life in Weatherfield.
 After a month on the dole, Harry got a new job as a chauffeur for Amalgamated Steel.

 The following August, Concepta's father's failing health forced him into retirement, and Concepta once again pushed Harry to move to Ireland to take over the business.
 History repeated itself as Harry was caught between two women, with Concepta and Lucille equally stubborn in their opposing positions.
-However, Harry realised that Concepta wasn't going to let the matter drop a second time, and made preparations to emigrate.
+However, Harry realised that Concepta was not going to let the matter drop a second time and made preparations to emigrate.
 Annie Walker, Concepta's former employer at the Rovers, offered to take Lucille in as the Walkers' ward so that she could finish her schooling in Weatherfield, an offer graciously accepted by the Hewitts.
 Although Harry was unsure about leaving Lucille behind, Lucille's acceptance of her new situation did much to allay his fears.

 Harry returned to Weatherfield the following year to escort Lucille to her new family home only to find that his daughter, now a young, independent woman, had a job and no intentions of leaving Lancashire.
 Harry decided to respect her wishes and for the time being she remained with the Walkers.